-- 1. The skin must be analysed prior to each treatment and any skin and/or hair condition that may lead to skin irritation must be discussed. - Before commencing Derma rolling/Stamping the room must have been cleaned and free of all dust, debris and washed with a hospital grade disinfectant. - Any equipment that comes in contact with the therapist and client must have been disinfected with hospital grade disinfectant following manufacturer's instructions. - 4.
-Treatment trolleys are to be stripped down, disinfected and draped with a sterile towel or disposable paper towels. - 5.
-All items required for the treatments are to be laid out in order of use e.g. disposable gloves, mask, sterile swabs/gauze, cleanser/toner, disposable facial sponges, numbing gel, antiseptic wash e.g. Chlorhexidine, hydrogen peroxide or saline, roller/stamp, serums/creams etc. - 6.
-Disposable single use roller/stamp must not be removed from their sterile containers until they are to be used. - After use the single use disposable roller/stamp is to be placed in the waste hazard contaminant container.
+- 1) The skin must be analysed prior to each treatment and any skin and/or hair condition that may lead to skin irritation must be discussed. - 2) Before commencing CIT the room must have been cleaned and free of all dust, debris and washed with a hospital grade disinfectant. - 3) Any equipment that comes in contact with the beauty professional and client must have been disinfected with hospital grade disinfectant following manufacturer's instructions. - 4) Treatment trolleys are to be stripped down, disinfected and draped with a sterile towel or disposable paper towels. - 5) All items required for the treatments are to be laid out in order of use e.g. disposable gloves, mask, sterile swabs/gauze, cleanser/toner, disposable facial sponges, numbing gel, antiseptic wash e.g. Chlorhexidine, hydrogen peroxide or saline, roller/stamp/ needle cartridge, serums/creams etc. - 6) Single use disposable use roller/stamp/needle cartridge must not be removed from their sterile containers until they are to be used. - 7) After use the single use disposable roller/stamp/needle cartridge is to be placed in the waste hazard contaminant container.